Rhoban/onshape-to-robot/docs/source/config.rst

 *optional, default: false*

 STLs used for collisions will also be merged if this flag is ``true``.
-Note that

 ``simplifySTLs``
 ~~~~~~~~~~~~~~~~